Rules and Eligibility

-The following persons are ineligible to apply for the 2020 prize:
+The following persons are also ineligible to apply for the 2024 prize:

-Directors, officers and employees of The Smidt Foundation (the “Foundation”), HFT, and/or any of their respective affiliates; family members of directors and officers of the Foundation, HFT, and/or any of their respective affiliates; immediate family members of employees of the Foundation, HFT, and/or any of their respective affiliates; any contributor of more than two percent of the total contributions and bequests received by the Foundation in any taxable year, or family member of such contributor, or, if the contributor is an entity, then any person who owns more than twenty percent of such contributing entity, or family member of such person; and senior government officials.
+Directors, officers and employees of TSF, HFT, and/or any of their respective affiliates; family members of directors and officers of the TSF, HFT, and/or any of their respective affiliates; immediate family members of employees of TSF, HFT, and/or any of their respective affiliates; any contributor of more than two percent of the total contributions and bequests received by TSF in any taxable year, or family member of such contributor, or, if the contributor is an entity, then any person who owns more than twenty percent of such contributing entity, or family member of such person; and senior government officials.

 Harbor Freight Tools for Schools does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

 This application process is designed to engage teachers.
-While you may seek advice from whomever you would like, you/your team’s answers should reflect your own ideas and be written solely by you/your team.
+While you may seek advice from whomever you would like, your answers should reflect your own ideas and be written solely by you.
 Administrators, teacher aides, grant writers and non-skilled trades teachers are not eligible to apply or receive the individual prize award and should not participate in writing the application.